 The ruins of a Teutonic Castle are older than Malbork, and as an important medieval city, it had not one but two lines of defensive walls.
 Parts of it and nine gates and towers survived.
 One of them is leaning, just like the famous tower in Pisa.

 Torun is also home to a unique kind of gingerbread, pierniki.
 You can even attend a workshop and learn how to make it.
-These sweet treats are sold all around town, along with delicacies gingerbread beer, vodka, or ice-cream.
+These sweet treats are sold all around town, along with delicacies of gingerbread beer, vodka, or ice cream.